ForNeVeR/dotnet-licenses/README.md

     { type = "directory", path = "bin" },
     { type = "zip", path = "bin/*.zip" }
 ]
-assigned_metadata = [ # optional
-    { files = "*", metadata_source_id = "optional_id" }
-]
 ```

+Any file paths in the configuration file may be either absolute or relative.
+Relative paths will be resolved relatively to the configuration file's parent directory.

 The `metadata_sources` parameter (required) is a list of paths to the projects to analyze.
-The paths are either absolute or relative to the directory containing the configuration file.

-Each of the metadata sources may have an optional `id` attribute, used by the `assigned_metadata`.
+Currently supported metadata sources types are:
+- `type = "nuget", include = "<path/to/project>"` to extract metadata from NuGet packages used by the designated project,
+- `type = "license"` to provide metadata for the licenses that are not covered by NuGet packages.
+The `id` attribute is mandatory and should be unique across all metadata sources.
+The `spdx` and `copyright` attributes are mandatory. `files_covered` is also mandatory, and it should be a glob mask or a path, applied to the base directory of each declared package, to mark the files covered by the license.

 The `metadata_overrides` parameter (optional) should contain a set of license overrides for incorrectly marked packages in NuGet.
 Every record contains string fields `id`, `version`, `spdx`, and `copyright`.
 All fields are mandatory.

 The `lock_file` parameter (optional) is the path to the license lock file that will be produced or verified by the corresponding commands.
-The path is either absolute or relative to the directory containing the configuration file.
 This parameter is mandatory for the `generate-lock` command.

 The `packaged_files` parameter (optional) describes the list of the files you want to check for their license contents.
 It is a list of the entries having the following structure:
 - `type` (required) should be either `directory` (to point to the root of the file hierarchy that will be processed recursively) or `zip`, to point to a zip archive that the tool will analyze,